eclipse-archived/ceylon-lang.org/documentation/1.0/tour/basics.md

 with `null` values.

 <!-- cat: void hello(String? name) { -->
-    String greeting = "Hello, " +
+    String greeting = "Hello, " + (name else "World");
-            name ?
-"World";
 <!-- cat:
     print(greeting);
 } -->

-The `?` operator returns its first argument if the first argument is not `null`, or its second argument otherwise.
+The `else` operator returns its first argument if the first argument is not `null`, or its second argument otherwise.
 It's a more convenient way to handle `null` values in simple cases.

-The related `?.` operator lets us call operations on optional types and provide an alternative value if the type is `null`.
+The `?.` operator lets us call operations on optional types.

 <!-- cat: void hello(String? name) { -->
     String shoutedGreeting = "HELLO, " +
-            name?.uppercased ?
-"WORLD";
+            (name?.uppercased else "WORLD");
 <!-- cat:
     print(shoutedGreeting);
 } -->